 Take the kids to Warkworth, there is lots to see and very importantly places to buy ice-cream.
 An abandoned industrial site manufacturing cement is the ticket to the imagination of what it was like working there.
 The sheer size is daunting with the quiet deep Puhoi River nearby.
 The quarry is now a lake, deep and atmospheric.
 The plaques describe how important the works were during World War II.
 I am sure there are worker ghosts, Warkworth Cement Works is definitely worth a detour

 Take the kids to North Head, you have to explore military fortifications, tunnels and the imagination can easily conjure up invaders.
-The views are splendid and click here for additional information Maungauika/North Head Historic Reserve: Places to go in Auckland.
+The views are splendid and for additional information check out Maungauika/North Head Historic Reserve.
 The reserve is 2 km from Devonport Wharf.
 Follow King Edward Parade along the waterfront until you reach the end.
 Straight ahead is the Torpedo Bay Navy Museum (external site).
 Turn left onto Cheltenham Road, then take the second road on your right – Takarunga Road.
 The gated entrance to the reserve is at the end of this road.

 Take the kids to Great Barrier Island to find the Kaiaraara Driving Dams, instrumental in the wholesale harvest of the Kauri forests.
 The extraordinary effort to flood streams and divert rivers to float the massive logs for milling.
 And loggers lived in rudimentary bush huts for months at a time.
 Kauri Dam Great Barrier Island Destroyed in Store.